Problem · US pipeline

 Stage one: name the three internal memo questions and answer them on paper.
 Outcome number with customer name.
 Named US peer comparison.
 Written warranty and SLA in US procurement language.
 The team will probably find that one or two of the three have never been answered in writing.
 Building them is a four to six-week task, not a year.

 Stage two: rebuild the post-demo packet.
-Outcome-first case study (headline number, customer name, quantified result), peer comparison (named US-recognisable firms in the category), US-format pricing posture (fixed quote, USD, SLA, warranty), one-pager the buyer can attach to their internal memo.
+Outcome-first case study (headline number, customer name, quantified result), peer comparison (named US-recognisable firms in the category), US-format price presentation (fixed quote, USD, SLA, warranty), one-pager the buyer can attach to their internal memo.
 The packet ships at the end of every demo, automatically, and the rep does not have to remember.

 Stage three: retire the European references that do not travel.
 Reformat the strongest European customer stories into US outcome-first shape.
 Flag explicitly that the US install base is forthcoming.
-The buyer reads US-format proof and reads a firm that has thought about US-buying behaviour.
+The buyer judges US-format proof and judges a firm that has thought about US-buying behaviour.
 The European pedigree is supporting evidence, not load-bearing.

 Before rebuild (demo + silence)After rebuild (demo + proof packet)